p3d-dev/Print-To-3D/README.md

 License situation:
 - The MIT license applies only to the files in the subdirectory tools/
-- The png file in the subdirectory images/ is property of Vicinity International GmbH.
 - The json files in the subdirectory printer/ are generated files from the build tool.
   These have been added to the repository for convenience.
   Each of the json-files in the repository contain information about their applicable valid license.